 1. Standard Dog Lead

-This is the most common type of dog lead and is suitable for daily use and basic dog training.
+This is the most common type of lead for dogs and is suitable for daily use and basic dog training.

 Generally, a standard dog lead is available in lengths of 4–8 feet.
-A 6-foot standard dog lead is the ideal choice for many pooches.
+The 6-foot variation is the ideal choice for many pooches.

-This type of dog lead is available in different materials, colours, lengths, and widths.
+Standard lead for dogs is available in different materials, colours, lengths, and widths.
 The weight and width of the lead should correspond to your dog’s size.

 Tip: Just make sure you give a quick pull sideways so that your dog will not pull against you in reaction.
 The pulling will tighten the lead, which is a corrective signal for your dog.